osp-ottogroup/movex-cdc/README.md

 [Here you find the howto guide to quickly get up and running.](https://otto-group-solution-provider.gitlab.io/movex-cdc/movex-cdc_demo.html)

 ## Releases
-Production-ready releases are tagged with release number and can be pulled from gitlab.com by:<br/>
+Production-ready releases are tagged with release number and can be pulled from Docker hub by:<br/>
-`docker pull registry.gitlab.com/otto-group-solution-provider/movex-cdc:1.07.0`
+`docker pull ottogroupsolutionproviderosp/movex-cdc:1.07.0`

 The current production-ready release is also tagged with `:latest` and can by pulled without a tag by:<br>
-`docker pull registry.gitlab.com/otto-group-solution-provider/movex-cdc`
+`docker pull ottogroupsolutionproviderosp/movex-cdc`

 The latest build of the development master branch is available by:<br/>
 `docker pull registry.gitlab.com/otto-group-solution-provider/movex-cdc:master`

-Production-ready releases are also available at Docker Hub.<br>
-`docker pull ottogroupsolutionproviderosp/movex-cdc`

 ## Support
 If you have bug reports or questions please file an issue inside the product or mail to movex-cdc@osp.de.